Websail-NU/torch-defseq/README.md

 # Dictionary Definition Models
 A recurrent neural network that learns to define words from dictionaries.
+This repository is for AAAI2017 paper: "Definition Modeling: Learning to define word embeddings in natural language" along with the [preporcessing scripts](https://github.com/NorThanapon/dict-definition).

 ## Dependencies
 - [Torch](https://github.com/torch/torch7)